 Why this watch is unique?
 First and foremost, this watch has a black PVD coating on top its aluminium case.
 Porsche chose to finish the case using an industrial process known as PVD (Physical Vapor Deposition).
 PVD has been found primarily in military applications, originally designed to decrease friction wear on metal parts.
 Coatings like these in watches was generally used to improve hardness, wear resistance and oxidation resistance.
 Secondly, this IWC ref.
 3510 was produced in 1980, and that means that is a first generation specimen (1978-1983).
 The case on these is made of aluminium and measures 39mm without crown.
 It is technically sophisticated and has two parts.
 The top carries the actual watch and can be folded by means of pressure on the two-sided printing buttons at the bottom part of the case.
 Pushing these and lifting the top assembly, you reveal the underlying compass.
 The underside of the watch has the mirror, which is used for direction finding.
 The compass module itself can be screwed out.
 What is extremely impressive is that the whole case is just over 12 mm high.

 The compass watch from IWC has the calibre 37532, which is based on a workhorse ETA 2892 movement however it is extensively modified by the factory.
 The cool factor here is that all magnetic parts were exchanged for non-magnetic so as not to affect the operation of the compass.
 Innovative, way before the others.
 The IWC Porsche Design Compass watch Reference 3510 is an ingenious, highly functional collector’s item from IWC.
 Please note that it has become extremely difficult to get a compass watch of the first generation in such good condition due to the deterioration of the coating in most specimens.
-Overall an extremely cool timepiece we highly recommend – and that can be seen here.
+Overall an extremely cool timepiece we highly recommend.

 Jaeger LeCoultre Ultra-Thin Master Control